 Sidewalk restoration

-Shed installation inevitably marks the sidewalk — bolt holes, surface scrapes, and sometimes cracked or broken flags.
-Restoration costs range from $1,000 to $5,000 depending on the extent of damage and local DOT requirements.
+Shed installation inevitably marks the sidewalk: bolt holes, surface scrapes, and sometimes cracked or broken flags.
+Restoration costs range from an estimated $1,000 to $5,000 depending on the extent of damage and local DOT requirements.
 This cost is almost never included in the initial shed quote.

 90-day permit renewal engineering fees

-Under Local Law 48, each 90-day permit renewal requires a licensed professional progress report.
-The PE or RA preparing that report charges a fee — typically $300 to $750 per renewal.
+Under Local Law 48, each 90-day permit renewal requires a licensed professional progress report [5].
+The PE or RA preparing that report charges a fee, typically an estimated $300 to $750 per renewal.
 Over a 12-month project, that is 4 renewals at a combined cost of $1,200 to $3,000 in engineering fees alone.

 | Hidden Fee | Typical Range | Notes |